Erik Belshaw

 Erik Belshaw (born August 23, 2004) is an American ski jumper.

 Career

 Born in Steamboat Springs, Colorado, he is a member of Steamboat Springs Winter Sports Club.

 On December 17, 2022 he made World Cup debut at Engelberg, where he qualified to the competition reaching 38th place.
 And the next day with first World Cup points ended at 24th place.

 Together with Tate Frantz, he took 7th place at Super Team World Cup event in Wisła.

 At the 2024 Nordic Junior World Ski Championships in Planica he took silver medal at the normal hill individual and became first ever American to reach podium at Junior World Championships.

+Personal life

+His older sister, Annika Belshaw, was also a ski jumper.